reowst/sdk/USAGE.md

 ## 2. Create an account on our web portal

-To accelerate your application, you need access to our web portal:
+To accelerate your application you need access to our web portal:

 https://app.v3.networknext.com